 The history of the famous family is inextricably linked to the history of German quality winegrowing.
 The ancestors were excellent winegrowers, art connoisseurs, wine experts and were active in political life as mayors, MPs and as wine book authors.
 The origin is the Ketschauerhof, which was already mentioned in 1250.

-In 1783, Johann Peter Jordan (whose father immigrated from Savoy in 1708) built an estate with a winery in Deidesheim north of Neustadt an der Weinstrasse, which has remained the focus to this day.
+In 1783, Johann Peter Jordan (whose father immigrated from Savoy in 1708) built a property with a winery in Deidesheim north of Neustadt an der Weinstrasse, which has remained the focus to this day.
 Andreas Jordan (1775-1848) is considered the founder of the winery and also of quality winegrowing in the palatinate, The latter bought the Ketschauerhof along with some of the best locations.
-A letter has been preserved from that time, with the JW von Goethe (1749-1832) in 1820 at the Bassermann Winery the famous, which he often praised, also as comet vintages designated 1811er ordered for a spa stay.
+A letter has been preserved from this time, with the JW von Goethe (1749-1832) in 1820 at the Bassermann winery, which he often praised as comet vintages designated 1811er ordered for a spa stay.

 Andreas Jordan attached great importance to the planting of only high-quality grape varieties, especially Riesling and (compared to the usual at that time Mixed sentence ) careful separation of the plants.
 Particularly noteworthy are the extensive improvements in the vineyards, by making north slopes with large earth movements, south slopes, artificially increasing south slopes and draining many layers.
 He was succeeded by his son Ludwig Andreas (1811-1883), who continued the tradition and caused a sensation with his 1852 wines selected in five varieties.
 His successor was his son-in-law Emil Bassermann-Jordan (1835-1915).